aws/aws-cdk/docs/src/tutorial.rst

     process.stdout.write(app.run());

-Make sure it builds and creates an empty stack.
+Save it and make sure it builds and creates an empty stack.

 .. code-block:: sh